waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 But over time, as we go through a lot of experiences, we already have some existing information.
-We might have tried taking this action nine times already, and now we just try to do a tenth time.
+We might have tried taking this action nine times already, and now we just tried it a tenth time.
 And we don't only want to consider this 10th experience.
 I also want to consider the fact that my prior 9 experiences, those were meaningful, too.